Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Methodology

+The balancing stage addresses unbalanced type effects arising from the distributional discrepancies between past and future exogenous contexts.
+To effectively fuse these heterogeneous signals, we employ parallel Siamese networks for independent ST feature extraction, coupled with a context-aware balance mechanism for adaptive fusion.

-To effectively process the distinct characteristics of past- and future-conditioned semantic representations, we adopt a siamese architecture.
-This involves two identical spatio-temporal (ST) backbone encoders.
-Each encoder $\phi_{\text{st}}^{\tau}$, which can be instantiated with any existing spatio-temporal neural network~\cite{Bai2020Adaptive,guo2019attention,wu2019graph,li2017diffusion,yu2017spatio,Satorras2022Multivariate,Gao2022On}, is tasked with capturing the complex spatial correlations and temporal dependencies within its respective input stream.
-The parallel processing yields two specialized representations:
+\textbf{Siamese ST Encoders.} To process the distinct characteristics of past- and future-conditioned semantic representations, we employ a Siamese architecture comprising parallel encoders.
+Each encoder $\phi_{\text{st}}^{\tau}$, adaptable to arbitrary spatio-temporal backbones~\citep{yu2017spatio,li2017diffusion,guo2019attention,wu2019graph,Bai2020Adaptive,Gao2022On,Satorras2022Multivariate}, captures intrinsic spatial correlations and temporal dependencies via: